 ‘There are six boys in Paris making these films.
 I would say Pierre Rosnold shot that film.
 I can’t swear to it, but the lighting and the camera angles have Rosnold’s touch.
 He has a studio on Rue Garibaldi.’

-Herman Radnitz was the last man on earth Sherman expected or wanted to see.
+Herman Radnitz was the last man Sherman expected or wanted to see.
 ‘My dear, I think you must be forgetting our bargain.
 I promised you that I would make you President.
 Now here you are in this ridiculous disguise… here in Paris.’

 ‘You are wasting time!’
 Radnitz’s voice was savage.
 ‘You heard what I asked you.
 If you never saw your Daughter again, would you mind?
 That’s simple enough, isn’t it?’